mckennapl/slack-nws/README.md

 ## Usage

-Create a weather_webhook.py (in .gitignore) file with your location and webhook URL:
+Create a weather_webhook.py file with your location and webhook URL:

 ### weather_webhook.py
 ```